-Heikin-Ashi candles are a variation of the Japanese candlesticks and are very useful when used as an overall trading strategy Forex.
+Heikin-Ashi candles are a variation of Japanese candlesticks and are very useful when used as an overall trading strategy Forex.

-Unlike the regular Japanese candlesticks, Heikin-Ashi candlesticks do a great job of filtering out the noise that is common with Japanese candlesticks.
+Unlike regular Japanese candlesticks, Heikin-Ashi candlesticks do a great job of filtering out the noise that is common with Japanese candlesticks.
 They highlight the trend of the market more easily than other plotting methods.
-Let’s look at some of the differences between Heikin Ashi and Japanese Candlesticks.
+Let's look at some of the differences between Heikin Ashi and Japanese Candlesticks.

 HEIKIN ASHI VS JAPANESE CANDLESTICKS

 The Heiken Ashi candlestick chart looks similar to its counterpart but the calculation of the candlestick gives it the different look.